jimmc/jraceman/README.md

 This creates the executable `jraceman` in the jraceman directory.

+NOTE: If you have permission problems, you may need to open up the permissions within your ~/go folder with a command such as the following:

+    chmod +w -R ~/go/pkg/mod/github.com/jimmc

 #### Test the Go code

 Run the unit tests:

     go test ./...

+NOTE: You may need to enable CGO in order to run the unit tests:

+    export CGO_ENABLED=1

+NOTE: You may need to install some additional tools.
+This might help:

+    sudo apt-get install build-essentials

 If you want to check the unit test coverage: